AnonymousSC2026/VibeGEMM/README.md

 ## Features

-1）Automated generation of high-performance GEMM kernels
+1）Generation of high-performance GEMM kernels
 2）Support for GPU-specific backends such as NVIDIA A100 and H100
 3）cuBLAS baseline integration for performance and correctness comparison
 4）Built-in correctness validation and benchmarking workflow